skurfer/ldaprc/README.md

 >>> conf.binddn
 uid=wrong_guy,ou=people,dc=example,dc=com
 >>> conf.explain('binddn')
-BINDDN: Using value from LDAP_BINDDN environment variable
+BINDDN: Using value from LDAPBINDDN environment variable
 ```

 To see everything, just call `explain()` with no arguments.